CHplus2/django-react-contacts/README.md

 ## What I Learned

-* Setting up Django REST Framework with MySQL
+* Setting up Django REST Framework with SQLite
 * Building a React app that consumes a REST API
 * Handling state, hooks, and form submissions in React
 * CRUD operations and cross-origin requests (CORS)